310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “On the other hand, Kanata-san’s family hasn’t kept up with the modern times, so I can’t figure out what they’ve been up to through the internet alone…”

-“But, whatever—nevermind that for now.”
+“But, whatever — never mind that for now.”

 “The Student Council folks are completely serious about making this war happen.
 They’re gonna do whatever it takes to crush Kanata-san—the one appointed as the antagonist, and the evil.”